project-fifo/docs/leofs/installation.rst

 The last step will be completed in the actual FiFO Zone once you have it up and running.
 You should now continue with the general FiFo installation manual.

-Once FiFO is configured the ``sniffle-admin init-leofs`` command should be used from within your FiFo zone - to set up the required, users, buckets and endpoints.
+Once FiFO is configured the ``sniffle-admin init-leofs`` command should be used from within your FiFo zone.
+It will set up the required, users, buckets and endpoints.

 .. code-block:: text